alikadir/alikadir/README.md

 ![Hey there, I'm Ali.
 I'm a software developer](https://github.com/alikadir/alikadir/blob/main/js.png)

-For **15** years, I have been working in different roles such as **Software Developer**, **Software Architect** and **Software Team Leader**.
+For **15** years, I have been working in different roles such as **Software Developer**, **Software Architect** and **Technical Lead**.
 I took part in many different projects and teams, and I had the opportunity to gain valuable experiences using different technologies.

 I have been working with Cloud and JavaScript (**Mobile**, **Frontend**, **Backend**) technologies for the past 8 years.
 I'm hands-on coding currently on,